 The Strategy Manager introduced

-the report and stated that it covered the first quarter of the
+the report and stated that it outlined the relevant Key Performance

 RESOLVED: That the Committee:

-2. Identified any areas which required additional consideration.
+2. Identified any areas which require additional consideration.